jtpavlock/bettered/README.md

 `~/.local/bin/bettered -h`

 ## Roadmap
-  * Automatic recognition of flac folders that can be modified to mp3s and uploaded
-  * Automatic uploading to redacted
-  * 2FA support
+  * Support flac24bit -> flac transcodes

+*I currently have no plans to integrate any automatic workflow into redacted.
 ## Development:

 #### 1. Fork the repository and create a feature/bug fix branch